Azure/azure-sdk-for-python/doc/dev/tests.md

 ```
 The recording directory in this case is `2Km2Z8755`, the string between the two semicolons.

-After verifying that your recording updates look correct, you can use the `manage_recordings.py` script from
+After verifying that your recording updates look correct, you can use the [`manage_recordings.py`][manage_recordings]
-`azure-sdk-for-python/scripts` to push these recordings to the `azure-sdk-assets` repo.
-For example, from the root of
+script from `azure-sdk-for-python/scripts` to push these recordings to the `azure-sdk-assets` repo.
+This script accepts
+a verb and a **relative** path to your package's `assets.json` file.
+For example, from the root of the
-the `azure-sdk-for-python` repo:
+`azure-sdk-for-python` repo:
 ```
 python scripts/manage_recordings.py push sdk/{service}/{package}/assets.json
 ```

-**NOTE:** The `manage_recordings.py` script is still under development at the time of writing.
-To push updated
-recordings in the meantime, refer to https://github.com/Azure/azure-sdk-tools/blob/main/tools/test-proxy/documentation/asset-sync/README.md#pushing-new-recordings.
+The verbs that can be provided to this script are "push", "restore", and "reset":
+- **push**: pushes recording updates to a new assets repo tag and updates the tag pointer in `assets.json`.
+- **restore**: fetches recordings from the assets repo, based on the tag pointer in `assets.json`.
+- **reset**: discards any pending changes to recordings, based on the tag pointer in `assets.json`.

 After pushing your recordings, the `assets.json` file for your package will be updated to point to a new `Tag` that
 contains the updates.
 Include this `assets.json` update in any pull request to update the recordings pointer in the
 upstream repo.

+More details about the recording management commands and management script are documented in
+[`manage_recordings.py`][manage_recordings].

 ### Sanitize secrets